fbpx

 Lack Of Cybersecurity Knowledge

-Smaller businesses are far less likely than large businesses to have individuals working for them that know about cybersecurity, this can leave the entire organisation vulnerable to cyber attacks.
-Organisations that do not have sufficient knowledge about the dangers of cyber-attacks are less likely to have procedures in place to avoid cyber attacks in the first place and recover from cyber attacks when they happen.
-Resulting in smaller businesses being hit by successful cyber attacks more frequently and the cyber attacks causing sometimes lasting devastation to the business.
+Smaller businesses are far less likely than large businesses to have individuals working for them who know about cybersecurity, which can leave the entire organization vulnerable to cyberattacks.
+Organizations that do not have sufficient knowledge about the dangers of cyberattacks are less likely to have procedures in place to avoid cyberattacks in the first place and recover from cyberattacks when they happen.
+Resulting in smaller businesses being hit by successful cyberattacks more frequently and the cyberattacks sometimes causing lasting devastation to the business.

-Misconceptions That Cyber Criminals Only Targer Larger Businesses
+Misconceptions That Cyber Criminals Only Target Larger Businesses

 Cost Concerns

-Many small businesses may not invest in cyber security training for their employees and important cybersecurity tools because they are concerned about the cost of doing so.
-In any case the cost of implementing these pales in comparison to recovering from a cyber attack of a data breach.
-Additionally, businesses that have been a recent victim of a cyber attack can also expect a reduction in customers as customers are cautious about doing business with that business because they are worried about hackers obtaining their personal information from the attack.
+Many small businesses may not invest in cybersecurity training for their employees and important cybersecurity tools because they are concerned about the cost of doing so.
+In any case, the cost of implementing these pales in comparison to recovering from a cyberattack or a data breach.
+Additionally, businesses that have been a recent victim of a cyberattack can also expect a reduction in customers, as customers are cautious about doing business with that business because they are worried about hackers obtaining their personal information from the attack.

 Lack Of Policies And Procedures

 Smaller businesses are less likely to have policies and procedures in place than larger companies.
-This can lead to inconsistencies in cyber security practices in the company as some employees may have some level of cybersecurity knowledge and others will not.
-Larger businesses usually have a standardised document that is sent out to new employees that details a set of cyber security rules that each employee should follow.
-Additionally, such documents should provide information on who to contact within the organisation to get additional information.
+This can lead to inconsistencies in cybersecurity practices in the company, as some employees may have some level of cybersecurity knowledge, and others will not.
+Larger businesses usually have a standardized document that is sent out to new employees that details a set of cybersecurity rules that each employee should follow.
+Additionally, such documents should provide information on who to contact within the organization to get additional information.

 Compliance Focused